-This scholarship is available to eligible domestic or international candidates to undertake a direct entry 3-year PhD program.
+This scholarship is available to eligible domestic or international candidates to undertake a direct entry PhD or MRes Year 2 (1 year) + PhD (3 year) program.

 To be eligible for a scholarship, applicants are expected to have a record of excellent academic performance and preferably, additional relevant research experience and/or peer-reviewed research activity in line with the University’s scholarship rating guidelines.
 Refer to the Rating Scholarship Applicants section for more information about these guidelines.

 This scholarship provides a full-time living allowance/stipend currently valued at AUD $27,596 per annum, tax exempt (2019 rate) and a tuition-fee offset scholarship.

 How to Apply

 For information on how to apply, select the "How to Apply" button below.

 Please note, at the start of your application you should select the scholarship type of "HDR Project/Supervisor Specific Scholarship".